Spoteer/spoteer-docs/arc/integration-android.md

 }
 ```
 5 - Add Android 6 support
-Beginning in Android 6.0 (API level 23), users grant location permissions while the app is running using a Dialog.
+Beginning in Android 6.0 (API level 23), users grant location permissions, while the app is running, using a Dialog.
 Call Arc.requestPermissionsRuntime() with the relevant activity, to show the location permission dialog.
 If the SDK is running on an older Android version, this method will not do anything.
 ```java
 public class MainActivity extends Activity {
     @Override